ispras/scrapy-puppeteer/README.md

 Available values are True (all headers), False (no headers) or list of header names.
 By default, only cookies are sent.

+You would also like to send meta with your request.
+By default, you are not allowed to do this in order to sustain backward compatibility.
+You can change this behaviour by setting `PUPPETEER_INCLUDE_META` to True.

 ## Automatic recaptcha solving

 Enable PuppeteerRecaptchaDownloaderMiddleware to automatically solve recaptcha during scraping.
 We do not recommend